Tiny-Walnut-Games/FractalSemantics/docs/EXP01_PEER_REVIEW_GUIDE.md

 #### 1.1 Hypothesis

-- [ ] **Hypothesis clearly stated**: "The STAT7 addressing system using SHA-256 hashing of canonical serialization produces unique addresses for all bit-chains with zero collisions."
+- [ ] **Hypothesis clearly stated**: "The FractalStat addressing system using SHA-256 hashing of canonical serialization produces unique addresses for all bit-chains with zero collisions."
 - [ ] **Hypothesis is testable**: Can be validated through empirical testing
 - [ ] **Hypothesis is falsifiable**: Clear failure criteria defined
 - [ ] **Null hypothesis defined**: Implicit (collisions would occur)